 The structure was repaired by Milton Graton and his son Arnold in 1980.
 The restoration was made possible with the aid of a federal Historic Preservation Fund matching grant from the National Park Service of the U.S. Department of the Interior through the New Hampshire Division of Historical Resources, the Town of Cornish, the Cornish Historical Society, and private contributions.

-This bridge is difficult to find and a sign posted on a tree next to the bridge read, "No Trespassing.
-Violaters will be shot.
+With no roadside markings, this bridge is difficult to find, and a sign posted on a tree next to the bridge reads, "No Trespassing.
+Violators will be shot.
 Survivors will be shot again".
-I was there then gone within minutes.
+There was an uneasiness about being at this bridge alone, and I moved on quickly.

 Located at: N43 31.036 W72 22.437 - WGCB # 29-10-10